vplesko/OrbLang/docs/index.md

 When you are ready, click on the right arrow to start learning Orb.

-Alternatively, you may browse the language and library references, or look at quick examples of Orb programs.
+Alternatively, you may browse the language and library references, or take a look at examples of Orb programs.
 Use the sidebar to navigate this site.